The Restaurant’s Guide to Halloween: Ideas, Promotions & Themes

 If a full-on Halloween promotion doesn’t fit your restaurant, consider incorporating the season more subtly.
 A fall theme can be an elegant touch, achievable with just a few decorations around the dining room.
 Make your restaurant inviting with seasonal scents like cinnamon, apple, and spices.
 Comfort foods sell well during the fall, so see if there’s room for a hearty soup or pie on your specials board.
 Best of all, this theme will last you all the way through Thanksgiving.

-Decide on a theme that’s right for your restaurant by analyzing your guest demographics.
+Pro Tip: Use guest data to help you choose a theme that’s right for your restaurant by analyzing your guest demographics.
 If 60% of your most loyal guests are parents of young children, that family-friendly movie theme could work well.
 If your loyal customers like to bring big groups and splurge, however, throw them a late-night 21-and-over party.

 Theme in hand, you now have an idea of the vibe you’re going to create in the restaurant.
 You know how long it’ll last that night, how much it will cost to put on, and what kinds of people you’ll be targeting to come enjoy it.